robindavidgames/ci-project02/README.md

             removeNull(bigArray[i]);
         }

-    This leads to cleaner code which is also extendable in the future, should I increase the number of rows or columns.
+    This leads to cleaner code (about 60 lines shorter) which is also extendable in the future, should I increase the number of rows or columns.

 ### Outstanding Bugs and Issues